dropwizard/metrics/metrics-sigar/README.md

     * If downloading manually, download the Sigar binary package from SourceForge [here](http://sourceforge.net/projects/sigar/files/sigar/1.6/).

     * If you want to automate it in your build script, add the following dependency to your project and add a task to unzip the jar.
+(Note: This jar is missing the Windows libraries.)

             <dependency>
                 <groupId>org.fusesource</groupId>